Site icon Six Fishes

 Formula Analysis:

-This large and complex formula is a variation of Li’s most iconic formula: Bŭ Zhōng Yì Qì Tāng (Center-Supplementing and Qi-Boosting Decoction).
+This large and complex formula is a variation of Li’s most iconic formula: Bŭ Zhōng Yì Qì Tāng (Center-Supplementing and QI-boosting decoction).
 It includes all the hallmarks of his formula construction: Gé gēn, shēng má, and huáng qí raise the clear yang.
 Huáng qí, bái zhú, and zhì gān căo supplement the qi and strengthen the spleen.
 Huáng băi, cāng zhú, and zé xiè clear heat and dry dampness. shén qū, chén pí and qīng pí regulate the qi; xī yáng shēn, mài mén dōng and wŭ wèi zĭ nourish the yin and generate fluids.

 To illustrate how wide-ranging this formula is, in my book, Case Studies: Eye, Ear, Nose and Throat DisordersLǐ Shì Qīng Shŭ Yì Qì Tāng is used to treat a case of Ménière’s Disease.
 It is interesting to consider other disorders that share similar symptoms and indications for this formula, such as chronic fatigue syndrome, gastroenteritis, environmental allergies, SIBO, and many others.

-One of my favorite formulas for the mixed patterns of qi stagnation, heat, and blood deficiency and stagnation is Jīng Jiè Lián Qiào Tāng, Schizonepeta and Forsythia Decoction.
-This formula was first recorded in the Wondrous Lantern for Peering into the Origin and Development of Miscellaneous Diseases (Zá Bìng Yuán Liú Xī Zhú, 杂病源流犀烛) published in 1773
+This formula was first recorded in the Wondrous Lantern for Peering into the Origin and Development of Miscellaneous Diseases (Zá Bìng Yuán Liú Xī Zhú, 杂病源流犀烛), published in 1773

 荆芥 jīng jiè Herba Schizonepetae 3g